War crimes of the Wehrmacht: Other orders

-German Army propaganda often gave extracts in newsletters concerning the missions for German troops in the East:"It is necessary to eliminate the red subhumans, along with their Kremlin dictators.
-German people will have a great task to perform the most in its history, and the world will hear more about that this task will be completed till the end.
+German Army propaganda often gave extracts in newsletters concerning the missions for German troops in the East: "It is necessary to eliminate the red subhumans, along with their Kremlin dictators.
+German people will have a great task to perform, the biggest in its history, and the world will hear more about that this task will be completed till the end.